 On February 1st.,1793, France declared war on Britain and Holland causing some alarm in southern England because of the closeness of the enemy.
 This caused the leading inhabitants of East Kent and Canterbury to call a meeting the following month where it was decided to form an association for the defence of East Kent and to raise ”volunteer Troops of Horse composed of gentlemen and yeoman and others willing to mount themselves on horses no less than 14.3 (hands) high and to clothe themselves at their own expense”.
 The East Kent division was to provide a troop or more with the troops to be named: Canterbury, Wingham, Elham, Ashford, Ospringe and Thanet.
-Over £.2,000.00 was raised immediately but in their patriotic fervour the association members, who included William Hammond of St. Alban’s Court, Nonington, overlooked the fact that the raising troops and appointing officers was in fact the sole responsibility of Parliament and the Crown.
+Over £.2,000.00 was raised immediately but in their patriotic fervour the association members, including the by then captain of militia William Hammond of St. Alban’s Court in Nonington, overlooked the fact that the raising troops and appointing officers was in fact the sole responsibility of Parliament and the Crown.
 Accordingly Henry Dundas, the Secretary for War, declined the associations offer and subsequently the subscription contributions were returned to the donors.

 When France declared war Britain had a standing army of only some 40,000 or so men and Prime Minister William Pitt introduced legislation in March of 1794 to raise local defence “Volunteer Companies” to defend England, especially along the vulnerable Channel coast.
 In Kent the Lord Lieutenant called a meeting at Maidstone and the East Kent Yeomanry were formed.
 Yeomanry troop members were all local volunteers with the officers chosen from the local landed gentry.
 Troops consisted of a captain, who was the commanding officer, a lieutenant, a cornet, and about fifty troopers.
 The Yeomanry officers received temporary commissions from the Lord Lieutenant on behalf of the King and on 26th May, 1794, Sir Edward Knatchbull, Sir John Honywood, William Hammond and Henry Oxenden of Wingham were all given captains commissions in The East Kent Yeomanry, whose chosen motto was “Liberty, Loyalty and Property”, and were appointed commanding officers of their respective troops.
 Nonington had raised two Yeomanry troops, the 1st.
 Nonington under Captain Hammond and the 2nd.
 Nonington under Captain Taylor.
 The two troops numbered some 105 men from Nonington and nearby parishes.
+Captain Hammond had been in the militia for some years having received a lieutenancy in the Eastern Division of the Kent militia forces in May of 1773.
 In July of 1794 Captain Hammond was one of the East Kent Yeomanry officers presented to King George III.

 Increasing fears of a French invasion caused plans to be made for the defence of England and in August of 1796 “Invasion No. 113”, the first detailed and systematic defence plan, was drawn up in the office of Sir David Dundas, the quarter-master general.
 One of the assumptions of the plan was that if the invader chose to land on the coast near Sandwich British forces would initially not find a strong defensive position to oppose the invading forces.
 The plan put forward Nonington or Hougham as preferable places of opposition with a force on the Isle of Thanet threatening the invaders flank.
 The next line of defence would then be centred along the River Stour near Canterbury.